mattyoung101/slingshot/README.md

 - Diagnostics
   - Based on the powerful Slang SystemVerilog frontend
+- Advanced completion system
+    - Context-sensitive completion, based off the Slang parse tree, a "best-effort" approach to only recommend valid completions
+    - Slang's parser is highly error resistant, making it excellent for this use case
 - Simple configuration
   - Slingshot is configured through a simple `.slingshot.toml` file declared in the project's root directory
   - This format is documented in [docs/config.md](docs/config.md)
+- Compatible with Ubuntu 22.04+ and similar Linux distributions

 Future features are planned on the [issue tracker](https://github.com/mattyoung101/slingshot/issues).